 In the following, we will take a closer look at the method of calculating the intrinsic value.
 For this purpose, we will use the transcript of a legendary Annual Shareholders Meeting of Berkshire Hathaway as a guide.
 There, Warren Buffett and Charlie Munger explained how they calculate intrinsic value and what is perhaps different today than a few decades ago and could cause problems.

 At one of Berkshire Hathaway’s legendary annual shareholder meetings (the “Woodstock for Capitalists”) in Omaha, Nebraska, a shareholder asked an interesting question.
-Unfortunately, I could not verify the year of the meeting, but it would have to have been in the late nineties, maybe 1997 or 1998.
+Unfortunately, I could not verify the year of the meeting.
+It may have taken place in the late 1990s, perhaps in 1997 or 1998.
 Nevertheless, we now come to the particular question.
 Here is the transcript:

 You write and speak a great deal about intrinsic value, and you indicate that you try to give shareholders the tools in the annual report so they can come to their own determination.
 What I’d like you to do is expand upon that a little bit.
 First of all, what do you believe to be the important tools either in the Berkshire annual report or other annual reports that you review in determining intrinsic value?
 Secondly, what rules or principles or standards do you use in applying those tools?
 And lastly, how does that process relate to what you have previously described as the filters you use in determining your valuation of a company?